gellerjulia/DS4300_mongodb/README.md

 ## Author And Contributions

 Ceara Zhang - Ceara contributed by creating the API by coding the query functions in python and outputting various visualizations for different prompts to showcase the queried data.
+She also looked over all work.

 Julia Geller - Julia contributed by choosing the dataset, declaring questions to explore the data with, and creating and documenting the Mongo queries and output results.
+She also looked over all work.